 Here is where we start to decide who our ideal customer is, how we will address competitors, and how to create brand differentiation.
 You may also discuss other aspects of a CPG brand strategy, such as your channel strategy.
 For now, here’s a look at the most impactful aspects of the brand strategy.

-Brand positioning occurs by choosing the right value proposition and then doing everything you can to ensure your packaging and marketing resonates the message to your target audience.
+Brand positioning occurs by choosing the right value proposition and then doing everything you can to ensure your packaging and marketing resonate the message to your target audience.
 Whether your brand value means savings, solution, or status, the brand strategy phase is where you shout it to the mountaintops.

 Now is the time to look at what you can expect from your brand and product performance.
 Brand execution is the phase where attention to detail matters—testing to determine how each minute change affects brand performance.

 In the brand-building development process, execution means brand testing and product packaging design testing, and brand messaging with your target audience to determine the amount of purchase intent your brand receives against its competitors.
-Package design testing will determine the effectiveness of your final concepts proving which is the clear winner.
+Package design testing will determine the effectiveness of your final concepts, proving which is the clear winner.

 Iterations To Your Brand Development Strategy